-Okay, I have to say it: a good night’s sleep + drinking a lot of water plays an essential role in the wellbeing of your skin.
+Okay, I have to say it: a good night’s sleep + drinking a lot of water plays an essential role in the well-being of your skin.

-Okay, now what I said it and you and I both know that getting 9 hours of sleep and chugging 2 gallons of water is more aspirational than realistic – let’s get into the other things that you should know if you are confused about skincare.
+Okay, now that I said it and you and I both know that getting 9 hours of sleep and chugging 2 gallons of water is more aspirational than realistic – let’s get into the other things that you should know if you are confused about skincare.